-The suspension of your model has been set up for off-road performance (position 2 on the front suspension arms and position 3 on the rear suspension arms).
+The suspension of your model has been set up for off-road performance (position 2 on the front suspension arms and position 5 on the rear suspension arms).
 If you plan on driving on hard surfaces, the following changes should be made:

-- 1. Move the front shocks to position 3 on the suspension arms. - 2.
-Move the rear shocks to position 4 on the suspension arms. - 3.
-Add additional preload spacers. - 4.
+- 2. Add additional preload spacers. - 3.
 Position 1 is not recommended for front or rear.